All resources

 How to Calculate TDEE

 TDEE stands for Total Daily Energy Expenditure.
 It is an estimate of how many calories your body burns in a typical day, and it is the starting point for any calorie goal you set, whether you want to lose weight, maintain, or build muscle.
-This guide walks through what TDEE means, how the formula works, and how to use your number day to day.
+This guide walks through the TDEE formula, the three-step calculation, a worked example, and how to use the result for maintenance, weight loss, or muscle gain.

 7 min read

 TDEE is short for Total Daily Energy Expenditure.
 It is an estimate of how many calories your body burns in a normal day, including everything from breathing and digesting food to walking around the house and going to the gym.
 The number depends on body size, sex, age, height, weight, and how active you are.
-For a longer plain-language overview of what the term means, see What Is TDEE?.
+For a longer plain-language overview of the term itself, see What Is TDEE?.
+For the difference between TDEE and resting calorie burn, see BMR vs TDEE.

 TDEE = BMR × activity factor

 BMR depends mostly on your sex, age, height, and weight.
-The most widely used BMR formula today is Mifflin-St Jeor:
+The most widely used BMR equation today is Mifflin–St Jeor, which performs better than the older Harris–Benedict equation in most accuracy studies on modern adults.

-If your weight is in pounds, divide by 2.2046 to convert to kilograms.
+If your weight is in pounds, multiply by 0.45359 to convert to kilograms (or divide by 2.2046).
 If your height is in inches, multiply by 2.54 to get centimeters.
-The math itself is simple addition and subtraction once everything is in the same units.
+The math is then simple addition and subtraction.

 For a quick number that handles unit conversions for you, the BMR calculator does the same calculation in one step.